cloudnativelabs/kube-router/Documentation/upgrading.md

 ```

 ### With Rolling Updates
-After you update a DaemonSet template, old DaemonSet pods will be killed, and new DaemonSet pods will be created automatically, in a controlled fashion
+After updating a DaemonSet template, old DaemonSet pods will be killed, and new DaemonSet pods will be created automatically, in a controlled fashion

 If your global BGP peers supports gracefull restarts, [rolling updates](https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/) can be used to upgrade your kube-router daemonset without network downtime
 To enable gracefull BGP restart kube-router must be started with `--bgp-graceful-restart`